scala-js/scala-js-website/doc/project/js-environments.md

 {% endhighlight %}

 **Scala.js 0.6.x:** This environment is selected by default if your application or one of its libraries declares a dependency on the DOM, with `jsDependencies += RuntimeDOM`.
+Note that this is deprecated, so you should use `jsEnv := ...` anyway.

 ## PhantomJS